ShifterScripts/Shifter_Anticheat/README.md

 Only for ESX !!!

-You can buy on [Tebex](https://shifter.tebex.io/package/6071236)
+You can buy on tebex https://shifter.tebex.io/

 # Set-up
 - For anticheat bypass you need to add in server.cfg this "add_ace group.[Your Admin Group] shifterbypass allow"
 - And add please this line on server.cfg "add_ace shifterbypass allow"
-- Rename anticheat on house or car or anything that for more protection and for anticheat start

 # Logs
 - Discord log with webhook